California Highway Patrol: Duties

-The agency is responsible for law enforcement on all California state routes (including all freeways and expressways), U.S. Highways, Interstate Highways and all public roads in unincorporated and incorporated portions of any specific county.
-Local police or the local sheriff's department having a contract with an incorporated city are primarily responsible for investigating and enforcing traffic laws in incorporated cities, but any peace officer of the CHP can still enforce any state law anywhere within the state, even though the agency's primary mission is related to transportation.
-Furthermore, CHP officers act as bailiffs for the California Supreme Court and California Court of Appeal, as well as providing security at buildings occupied by the State of California.
+The CHP is responsible for public safety and law enforcement on all freeways and expressways, throughout the state, regardless of whether the freeway is within the boundaries of an incorporated city.
+Additionally, the CHP is responsible for the enforcement of all laws regulating the operation of vehicles, and the use of the highways and public roads in unincorporated portions of a county.
+Local police or the local sheriff's department having a contract with an incorporated city are primarily responsible for investigating and enforcing traffic laws within the boundaries of an incorporated city; however, any peace officer of the CHP may enforce any state law anywhere within the state, even though the agency's primary mission is related to transportation.
+Furthermore, CHP officers act as bailiffs for the California Supreme Court and the six California Courts of Appeal, and also provide security at buildings occupied by the State of California.

-CHP officers enforce the California Vehicle Code, pursue fugitives spotted on the highways, and attend to all significant obstructions and accidents within their jurisdiction.
-They patrol in various vehicles including the 2014 & 2016 Ford Police Interceptor Utility (FPIU - Ford Explorer), 2015 Dodge Charger and in 2015 Chevrolet Tahoes.
-The main vehicle that the CHP uses to patrol is the Dodge Charger Pursuit in the RWD V6 Police Package.
-The only Hemi V8 Chargers CHP have are in the EVOC unit used for training purposes.
-CHP Officers have been using some police cars from the early 2000s such as Ford Expeditions.

-CHP officers are responsible for investigating and disposing of car accidents, disabled vehicles, debris, and other impediments to the free flow of traffic.
-They are often the first responders at the scene of an accident (or obstruction), and in turn summon paramedics, firefighters, tow truck drivers or Caltrans personnel.
-The CHP files traffic collision reports for state highways and within unincorporated areas.
+CHP officers enforce the California Vehicle Code, pursue fugitives spotted on the highways, and attend to all significant obstructions and crashes within their jurisdiction.
+CHP officers are responsible for investigating and disposing of car accidents, disabled vehicles, debris, and other impediments to the flow of traffic.
+They are often the first responders at the scene of an accident (or obstruction), and in turn summon paramedics, firefighters, tow truck drivers, or Caltrans personnel.
+The CHP files traffic crash reports for state highways and within unincorporated areas.
 The CHP responds to and investigates all accidents involving school buses throughout the state including incorporated cities.

-CHP also has Multidisciplinary Accident Investigation Teams (MAIT) for the investigation of traffic collisions.
+CHP also has Multidisciplinary Accident Investigation Teams (MAIT) for the investigation of complex traffic crashes.

+Officers patrol in various vehicles including the 2014–2021 Ford Police Interceptor Utility, 2016–2023 Dodge Charger, and in 2015 Chevrolet Tahoe.
+In alternate duties, Officers have been utilizing some police cars from the early 2000s such as Ford Expeditions.
+Mobile Road Enforcement (MRE) Officers delegated with enforcing commercial vehicles utilize the 2016 Ford F-250 and 2016–2023 Ram 1500.